 - Transportation services

-But this is just to name a few.
-For a comprehensive list of everything Pelkosenniemi and Pyhä have to offer, visit the Pyhä travel site.
+For a comprehensive list of everything Pyhä and the wider Pelkosenniemi are have to offer, visit the Pyhä travel site.

-The nearest airport is the Rovaniemi International Airport (1 h 45 min by car), which offers daily connections to Helsinki and other European cities around the year, as well as connections to some Asian cities during the winter season.
-The second-nearest airport is in Kittilä (2 h) is the 2nd nearest airport.
+The nearest airport to Pelkosenniemi is the Rovaniemi International Airport (1 h 45 min by car), with daily connections to Helsinki and other European cities around the year.
+There are connections to cities worldwide during the busy winter season.
+Kittilä (2 h) is the 2nd nearest airport.

-You can travel to Pelkosenniemi by bus, but there is no bus line all the way to the Suvanto village.
-For timetables and tickets for buses, visit Matkahuolto.
+You can travel to Pyhä and Pelkosenniemi by bus, but unfortunately there is no bus route all the way to Suvanto village.
+For bus timetables and ticket prices, visit Matkahuolto.

 Permits for filming in the streets and other public areas of the Suvanto village are granted by the municipality of Pelkosenniemi.
 If your production disrupts traffic, you need a permit to ensure the rights, privacy and safety of everyone involved are protected.

-Film Lapland does not issue permits, but we’re more than happy to help you determine whether you need one and with the permit process, so please don’t hesitate to contact us.
+The Finnish Lapland Film Commission does not grant film permits, but we’re here to help you if you need one, so feel free to contact us.